Learn how the STAGE network closed a painful and frustrating chapter by migrated their streaming service to Uscreen

 Since moving to Uscreen, STAGE saw immediate improvements: direct payments to their Stripe account, a fully transparent billing process and client information.
-Uscreen’s robust marketing and sales tools and their new stunning apps all come under a fixed monthly fee, no per user fees, no revenue share.
+Uscreen’s robust marketing and sales tools and their new stunning apps all come under a fixed monthly fee.

 Uscreen offered features that STAGE always knew they needed but didn’t have with their old provider, including the option to offer free content to visitors, advanced marketing tools and direct control of their billing process.
 The fact that there are no long-term contracts was a huge plus, considering their recent experience.
 To top it all off, everyone they talked to at Uscreen was extremely prompt and helpful.